LAMPEngineer/angular-laravel-php/README.md

 1. Install Angular `v11`
 2. Install Node `10.19`

-# Setup Laravel With Angular
+# Configure Laravel With Angular
 There are two ways:
 1. Keep Angular and Laravel in the same repository
 2. Keep frontend (Angular or React or Vue) and backend (Laravel) in seperate reposetory - communicate with RESTful API